 If you’re starting over at 40 and don’t know much about personal finance, it’s not your fault.
 We’re never taught this stuff in school, so we have to teach ourselves.
 Start small by learning one or two financial concepts and take it from there.

 You’ll then be in a great position to implement the tools you’ve learned in your own life and finances.
 And you’ve come to the right place since Clever Girl Finance has an abundance of information on every personal finance topic you can imagine!
 A great place to start?
 Our books!

 2. Fund your retirement account – invest, invest, invest!

-Start funding your retirement, now.
+Start funding your retirement, now to build wealth in your 40's.
 If your employer offers a 401(k), that’s a great place to start.
 If not, there are plenty of retirement plans and vehicles out there for the self-employed or those who don’t have a workplace retirement plan option.